 The concept’s cabin is trimmed in a range of sustainable materials, including microfibre fabric and natural leather, which has been tanned using an olive leaf pigment.
 As on the conventional 4 Series Gran Coupe, the centre console also features BMW’s trademark iDrive rotary control dial, albeit re-trimmed in crystal glass.

 The Concept i4 features a 523bhp electric motor, which BMW says will provide a 0–62mph time of four seconds and a top speed of 124mph.
 The powertrain is fed by an 80kWh battery pack, which provides a maximum claimed range of 373 miles.

 Drivers have their choice of three display modes for the infotainment system – “Core,” “Efficient” and “Sport” – each of which is indicated by a unique interior ambient lighting set-up.
 The first is an updated version of the familiar four-widget display system found on current BMW products.
 “Sport” mode illuminates the cabin in red, moves the gauge cluster’s widgets closer together and adds a display that shows how tight the next corner is.

 “Efficient” mode changes the cabin lighting to blue and adds BMW’s new “Assisted Driving View,” which the company says offers a better insight into the i4’s technology.
 The left-hand screen features a unique graphic designed to encourage more economical driving, while right-hand display is dominated by a larger charge level indicator and range meter.

-Prices for the new model are still to be confirmed, but when it goes on sale in 2021, it’ll need to be on a par with the Tesla Model 3.
-Depending on spec, its American rival is priced between £39,500 and £55,500.
+Prices for the new BMW i4 are still yet to be confirmed but, when it goes on sale in 2021, they’ll need to be comparable to the Tesla Model 3.
+Depending on spec, the i4’s American rival is priced between £39,500 and £55,500.

-Are you excited for the production-ready version of the BMW Concept i4?
+Are you excited about the production-ready version of the BMW Concept i4?
 Let us know in the comments section below...